fmma/stars-and-forks/README.md

 ```

 The list of repos to fetch data for are defined in `params.py`.
 Modify it to
 add/remove the repos you want to fetch data and generate plots for.
+Additionaly,
-Additionaly, from and two dates (quarters) are defined here.
+from and to dates (quarters) are defined here.

 ### Steps